mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-Now, we can compose the two function and let the two thread race:
+Now, we can compose the two functions and let the two thread race:

 ```java
 @SneakyThrows